NikolaiKhriapov/modular2simple/README.md

 Modular2Simple
 ========================
-Modular2Simple is a tool designed to enhance scenario creation for the CARLA simulator by leveraging existing simple scenarios in the OpenSCENARIO format (.xosc).
-This tool allows to package a main scenario file along with the simple scenario files it references into a .mosc file (Modular Open Scenario).
-It not only works with simple scenarios (.xosc) but also has the capability to generate modular scenarios from existing modular scenarios, allowing for generating even more complex modular scenarios.
-Once the .mosc file is ready, Modular2Simple allows to convert the resulting modular scenario (.mosc) file into standard OpenSCENARIO (.xosc) file (that contains all the necessary data from the simple scenario files), which makes it fully compatible with the ScenarioRunner module of the CARLA simulator.
+Modular2Simple is a a tool designed to simplify the development of complex ADS scenarios.
+Modular2Simple seamlessly integrates with the CARLA simulator and is applicable to any software supporting the OpenSCENARIO format.
+By leveraging existing simple scenarios in the OpenSCENARIO format, Modular2Simple empowers developers to create modular scenarios through the combination of multiple simple or modular scenarios.
+This approach not only facilitates the development of complex scenarios but also encourages scenario reuse.

 Getting the Modular2Simple
 ---------------------------